Sean Spicer Presides Over Unveiling Of Melania Trump Wax Figure At Madame Tussauds In NYC

 The wax Melania Trump was unveiled on April 26 in celebration of the first lady’s 48th birthday.
 However, the real deal didn’t show up to inspect her life-size replica.

 According to the New York Times, the outfit chosen for Melania Trump’s fashionable wax figure was the cobalt Roland Mouret dress that the first lady wore to the March 3, 2016 Republican presidential debate hosted by Fox News and moderated by Megyn Kelly.
 Cheat Sheet included the dress on its list of Melania’s “Stunning Fashion Moments,” noting that it is rather “minimal in form.”
-However the bright blue democratic hue of the fitted garment makes it a showstopper.
+However, the bright blue democratic hue of the fitted garment makes it a showstopper.
 The fitted knee-length dress also features a boat neck and three-quarter-length sleeves.

 Melania Trump never returned Madame Tussauds’s calls about the possibility of showing up for her wax figure’s first meeting with her adoring public, but former White House Press Secretary Sean Spicer gave the unveiling a small boost of political star power.
 He reportedly showed up to the event for free so that he could plug his book about working in the White House.